cosibot/cosibot-international/bot/languages/en/data/nlu.md

 - What is the death rate
 - What is the number of cases?
 - What is the number of confirmed cases?
-- What is the number of deaths in [Sinhalese](en_geography:languages):country.
-- What is the number of deaths in @en_gerography:country.
+- What is the number of deaths in [Sri Lanka]{"entity": "country_code", "value": "LK"}
 - What is the number of deaths?
 - What is the number of infected?
 - What of positive cases altogether